Torbay Lifeboat Station: Other service awards

 In the early hours of 17 December 1944 the George Shee put to sea after two vessels were reported aground between Paignton and Torquay.
 The tug Empire Alfred was 50 yd from the shore but the waves were breaking 400 yd from the beach so the lifeboat could only approach with extreme caution.
 It took half an hour to get the 14 crew off the tug, during which time the lifeboat often touched the bottom.
 They then turned to the second boat, Yard Craft 345 but ran aground before reaching it.
 The lifeboat forced itself free in reverse.
 After landing the people rescued from the tug at Brixham, they returned for another attempt.
 Many lifeboats struggled to find full crews during World War II and on this occasion the Torbay crew was two short, so the Assistant Mechanic had to join the crew on deck while the Motor Mechanic Richard Harris operated both engines on his own, sometimes waist deep in water.
 The five people on the craft were taken on board the lifeboat and back to Brixham.
 Harris was awarded an RNLI bronze medal, and coxswain Frederick Sanders received his second silver medal.

-Harry Thomas became coxswain on 1 February 1951 and within a year had been awarded a bronze medal.
+Harry Thomas was coxswain from February 1951 until October 1960.
+Within a year of his appointment had been awarded a bronze medal.
 It was on the evening of 30 January 1952 that he took the lifeboat out into a severe gale to search for the source of a white flashing light in Torbay.
 After searching for an hour and a half the army tug Trieste which had lost power with eleven men on board.
 After some difficulty in getting alongside the drifting tug they were all rescued although several of them were suffering from extreme seasickness.
 Thomas received a silver medal for a rescue on 7 December 1959 when a 120 ft long unpowered barge loaded with large steel pipes was cast adrift from its tug.
 The one man and a dog were rescued, but a second man was swept off a rope and drowned.
 Also recognised for his work that night was Richard Harris who was awarded another bronze medal.